hasura/ndc-spec/specification/src/specification/queries/arguments.md

 ## Field Arguments

+> **CAUTION**
+>
+> Field arguments considered somewhat unstable.
+Fields arguments are not well supported across all aspects of the specification.
+It is not recommended that field arguments are used, except for very specialized, advanced use cases.

 Field arguments can be provided to any field requested (in addition to those described for top-level collections).
 These are specified in the [schema response](../schema/object-types.md) and their use is described in [field selection](./field-selection.md).
 Their specification and usage matches that of collection arguments above.